IBM/oms-convey-integration/README.md

 --data-raw '{ "event_type": "tracking", "tracking_number": "PT0000110056", "shipment_info": { "estimated_delivery_date": "2021-07-31", "status": "delivered" }, "event_details": { "description": "Your Shipment has been delivered", "local_date": "2021-07-31", "local_time": "10:50:01", "utc_offset": "Z", "revised_edd": "2021-07-31", "original_edd": "2021-07-27" } }'
 ```

-# Exposing fields in Order Hub
+# Extending Order Hub to add new fields
-The integration maps containers to Convey shipments.
-In Order Hub, the default screens are missing 3 fields under the Shipment containers field for orders.
-The three fields can be added as shown in the following diagram:
+The integration maps IBM Sterling Order Management containers to Convey shipments.
+In Order Hub, by default, the following three fields are not available under the Shipment containers field for orders.
+You can add these fields as shown in the following image:
 ![image](https://media.github.ibm.com/user/34759/files/71b5dd00-067f-11ec-87f1-6f446895d954)

-View this page for more detailed instructions on [Order Hub field customization](https://www.ibm.com/docs/en/order-management?topic=api-adding-table-columns-existing-tables).
+View this page for more detailed instructions about [Order Hub field customization](https://www.ibm.com/docs/en/order-management?topic=api-adding-table-columns-existing-tables).

 1. Download the customization repository as referenced in the above link.
 2. Create a `buc-table-config.json` file to specify the new fields for mapping.
 The file contains your delta changes.